con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Great feast who is in essence great fury,
 Great adversary to all furiousness, (31)

 Great feast who takes the form of great desire,
-Destroyer of desire in all its forms;
+Who vanquishes desire in all forms;
 He is great carnal lust; he is great bliss;
 He is great happiness; he is great joy; (32)

-With great appearance, with a great body,
+With great appearance, bearing forms supreme,
-With great complexion, with a great physique,
+With great complexion, marked by great physique,
 With great renown, the great munificent one,
-Who rules a great and spacious *maṇḍala*, (33)
+Ruling a great and spacious *maṇḍala*, (33)

 The holder of the great weapon of wisdom,
-The foremost goad for great mental afflictions,
+The foremost goad for taming great afflictions,
 Of great glory, possessing great renown,
-With brightness great, with lustre ever great, (34)
+With brightness great, with lustre most supreme, (34)

 Most wise upholder of the great illusion,
 Fulfiller of the great illusion's aims,
 Raptured by rapture from the great illusion,
 The great illusion's great illusionist, (35)

 The foremost lord of great munificence,[^36-1]
 Supreme upholder of great discipline,